adilrahman/adilrahman/README.md

 👨🏻‍💻 About Me < />
 -------------------------
 💻 I am a Data Scientist and a ML | DL Developer
-📚 I have a Bachelors in Computer Science Degree from the APJ Abdul Kalam Technological University - kerala,India 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+📚 I have a Bachelors in Computer Science from the APJ Abdul Kalam Technological University - kerala,India 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
 🌱 Learning about Deep learning, Machine Learning and mobile application development In flutter